 The PS4 exclusive racer is to bring new social and connected elements to the racing genre, and without a continued base of active gamers, the DriveClub experience will ultimately unravel.

 “It’s important for us to build a community,” Simon Barlow, DriveClub’s Assistant Game Director said speaking with TrustedReviews.
-“The way the game is structured, the game lives or dies on the community.”

 He added: “If nobody plays it regularly it falls apart.”

 Highlighting his concerns, Barlow looked to the state of the MMO genre as a warning as to what could potentially happen to DriveClub without some serious longevity and interaction from gamers.